Opinion | Can Biden achieve an FDR-style presidency? A historian sees surprising parallels.

 That kind of thing can defuse illiberal tendencies and promote democracy and support for liberal policies without a war.

-Sargent: We constantly talk about the problem that Democrats have with blue collar white voters.
+Sargent: We constantly talk about the problem that Democrats have with blue-collar White voters.
 Is there any chance that something that brings major benefits to rural and exurban America could put a dent in that?

 Rauchway: Certainly that kind of thing worked for Roosevelt.
 He was able to pick up what were traditionally Republican areas because of the success of relief and public works programs.